ZoeBrunet/phosphorylation_prediction/README.md

 ## Prerequisites

 Make sure you have Python3.
-Yau also have to install Biopython available on http://biopython.org/
+You also have to install Biopython available on http://biopython.org/

 ## How to use it ?